 Beyer, A., D. Cohen, T. Lys, and B. Walther, "The Financial Reporting Environment: Review of the Recent Literature," Journal of Accounting and Economics 2010: 296-343.
+Read for general background.

 Berger, P., "Challenges and Opportunities in Disclosure Research-A Discussion of 'The Financial Reporting Environment: Review of the Recent Literature," Journal of Accounting and Economics 2011: 204-218.